-Avon Heath Country Park - 1:7 500 John Warren 2011 Originally mapped in 1983 when it was known as Avon Forest Park and used until 1987.
+Avon Heath Country Park - 1:7 500 John Warren 2011,revised 2020 Originally mapped in 1983 when it was known as Avon Forest Park and used until 1987.
 Has now been reverted to Dorset Heathland with the removal of most of the coniferous woodlands.
 Now available again for orienteering after a gap of over 20 years.
-A permanent orienteering course is being developed for use from 2016, but parts of it are out of action during the groun-nesting bird season.
+A permanent orienteering coursewas developed for use from 2016, but parts of it are out of action during the groun-nesting bird season.

 Avon Water, Brownhills & Set Thorns 1:10 000 John Warren 2008, incorporating older surveys by the late Mike Tween, John Warren, Colin Hicks & Rod Postlethwaite.
 Also called Wilverley on some maps.
 Copyright held jointly by WIM and SOC

 Typical New Forest area.
 Used for badge events and larger colour coded events.Difficult to find suitable parking these days as the FC campsites we used to use off season now remain open during the winter.
-Last used by WIM for a Regional event in 2011 and scheduled for another in 2017.
+Last used by WIM for a Regional event in 2017.

 Badbury Rings 1:7 500 John Warren 2013, extended by Chris Branford 2015 Open grassland plus wooded areas surrounding the hill-fort of Badbury Rings, near Wimborne.
 Owned by the National Trust and adjoins the Kingston Lacy estate.
 Used for small scale events and some MTBO since 2014.